juicedata/juicefs/docs/en/deployment/juicefs_on_docker.md

 #### Re-mount JuiceFS

-After the `allow_other` of FUSE is enabled, you need to re-mount the JuiceFS file systemd with the `allow_other` option, for example:
+Run the following command to re-mount the JuiceFS file system with `allow_other` option.

 ```sh
 $ juicefs mount -d -o allow_other redis://<your-redis-url>:6379/1 /mnt/jfs